 There is a very famous saying in PC market that goes “there is no such thing as future proofing”, and while I used to agree with that saying.
 The thing is that when it comes to cases; literally everything is about future proofing.

-Sure, you might be comfortable with a mid-tower mainly because of the compactness, but the thing here is that a mid-tower might not be able to fit components that are larger than usual.
+Sure, you might be comfortable with a mid-tower mainly because of the compactness, but you might not be able to fit components that are larger than usual.

 Therefore, if it is future proofing you are after, nothing will beat a full tower.

-Despite being notorious for their sheer size, there is no denying that full tower cases are still as popular as they used to be in the older days.
+Despite being notorious for their sheer size, full tower cases are still as popular as they used to be in the older days.
 Why else would manufacturers bring them out into the market.

-The good news is that if you are looking for a full tower case, you will definitely have a lot of expandability, or future proofing if you want to be more dramatic.
+If you are looking for a full tower case, you will definitely have a lot of expand-ability, or future proofing if you want to be more dramatic.